How Pokémon TCG Set Codes Work (ME2, SV3.5 & More)

 Are set codes official?

-You’ll see set code conventions used widely across the hobby (collectors, listings, databases).
-The exact format can vary by era, but the purpose is always the same: to identify an expansion quickly.
+Set code conventions are widely used across the hobby, including collectors, listings and card databases.
+The exact format can vary by era, but the purpose is the same: to identify an expansion quickly.

 What does “.5” mean in a set code?

-A “.5” typically indicates a special expansion that sits between two main sets in the release timeline (for example, SV3.5).
+A “.5” usually indicates a special expansion that sits between two main set releases, such as SV03.5 sitting between SV03 and SV04.

 Why do some eras use different prefixes?

-Tip: If you’re ever unsure which set a product belongs to, start with the expansion name — then use the set code as your quick confirmation.
+Tip: If you’re unsure which set a product belongs to, start with the expansion name, then use the set code as a quick confirmation.

 Back to blog